 3. Nicotine Patches and gum

 Nicotine Patches and gum can help reduce withdrawal symptoms such as craving, irritability and poor concentration.
 Patches gradually release nicotine through the skin and into your bloodstream.
 Over time, patches can be swapped for weaker patches, gradually reducing nicotine dependence.
 Nicotine gum can be used when you feel the urge to smoke.
 The gum is chewed and then held against the inside of the cheek where nicotine is absorbed into the bloodstream.
 There are several other quit smoking products, such as nicotine inhalers, tablets and nasal sprays, which might be suitable for some people.
 Many pharmacies offer smoking cessation services and can provide advice on NRT and the right choice for you.

 4. Make your mind work for you

 Cognitive Behavioural Therapy or CBT is a type of psychotherapy which works by teaching you new ways of thinking.
-The Quit For Life programme is based on CBT, and has been shown to have a far greater success rate than just using willpower alone.
 Allen Carr’s Easy Way To Stop Smoking is a very successful and popular programme which involves changing your psychological state and shifting focus and emphasis on to the rewards you will get from being smoke-free, instead of dwelling on what is being given up.
 Changing your subconscious desire to smoke through hypnotherapy can also help some smokers reduce their cravings.
 Acupuncture may also help relieve some of the common withdrawal symptoms such as anxiety, irritability and insomnia.